nnirror/facet/README.md

 - MIDI output selector / refresh button
 - ▶ = start global transport
 - ■ = stop global transport
-- ↵ = rerun the block of code wherever the cursor is
 - ⊖ = clear all event hooks.
 More information on event hooks is in the `.on()` function documentation below.

 ### Keyboard shortcuts